vissense/vissense/README.md

 Run Tests

-Open `SpecRunner.html` in your browser and test with jasmine
+Open `SpecRunner.html` in your browser and test with jasmine.
+(Run chrome with --disable-web-security to allow local file access)

 ## utils
 ### What it does